duck123acb/notes/README.md

 # Duck Notes
 This is a small note taking app for the web
-For now, this use editing rich text documents quickly!
+For now, this use editing plain text documents quickly!
 It is a local saving system
 Deploys from Netlify